bregman-arie/devops-exercises/README.md

 ## HR

-Although the following questions are not DevOps related, they are still quite common and part of the DevOps interview process so it's better to prepare for them as well.
+These are not DevOps related questions as you probably noticed, but since they are part of the DevOps interview process I've decided it might be good to keep them

 <details>
 <summary>Tell us little bit about yourself</summary><br><b>